Li-Jessica/FinanceSimple/README.md

 ![LearnPage](https://github.com/Li-Jessica/FinanceSimple/blob/main/LearnPage.png?raw=true)

 ## About FinanceSimple
 FinanceSimple is a project I've made for SheHacks+ 6 2022.
 It is a brief financial reference guide.
-Its purpose is to teach and reinforce the concept of financial literacy.
+Its purpose is to teach and reinforce the concepts of financial literacy.
 This project was first prototyped using Figma and then implemented with HTML, CSS, and Javascript.

 ## Challenges
 Some challenges I have faced include: